jdolan/quetoo/README.md

 ## Installing

-The steps listed above will install the game binaries.
-To have a working game, you need to provide the game data as well.
+To have a working game, you must install the game data.
 You have two options: `git` or `rsync`.
 If you wish to work on the `experimental` branch, or if you wish to modify the game data, you should use `git`:

     git clone https://github.com/jdolan/quake2world-data.git
     sudo ln -s quake2world-data/target /usr/local/share/quake2world